 Other infrared sources (i.e. other light curtains, etc) can interfere with operation and prevent the light curtain from properly aligning and giving a GREEN indication.
 Make sure that the RECEIVER pylon cannot view other infrared Emitters (except its own EMITTER pylon).

-NOTICE Shock Mount the pylons if they are to be directly mounted onto a high vibration machine.
+are to be directly mounted onto a high vibration machine.

 The Model CA is a low voltage (24vdc) low current device.
 Make sure to keep Model CA wiring away from high voltage / high current components and/or wiring.